 I make this website for free with the intention that it will be useful for transsex people.
 However, VPS and domain name costs me money that I pay out of pocket, money that I would otherwise use for my own transition and other living expenses.
 If you want to help with paying for the costs of hosting, please donate via Bitcoin to the address 16CcLt78dHAfdAGSmxCnthWemJ42i9eptb.
 The running cost is approximately 3.15 EUR per month (varies depending on exchange rates).

-Our chat room
+Community and our chat room

 XMPP is a decentralized protocol for instant messaging.
 You can register an account in the server of your choice, or run your own server.
 For a list of public servers, see https://list.jabber.at/.
 I recommend Gajim as a client.
 For a list of other clients see https://xmpp.org/software/clients.html.